veeambestpractise/best-practices-guide/job_configuration/backup_copy_job.md

 Backup copy jobs file chains layout will depend on the repository option: "Per VM backup files" will generate one file chain per each VM, otherwise a chain will be generated per each job.

-If a backup copy job cannot process all requested VMs before the end of an incremental execution interval (by default 24 hours), the job will still create a backup file on the target backup repository (or multiple files if per-vm chains have been enabled), but some VMs will be left inconsistent or unprotected.
+If a backup copy job cannot process all requested VMs before the end of an incremental execution interval (by default 24 hours), the job will still create backup files on the target backup repository for per-vm chains however some VMs could be left inconsistent or in an unprotected state.
+In the case of non per-vm chains this will fail with an error.
 This might be caused by precedence of the backup task over the backup copy task.
 The backup copy process will resume from the last full data transaction during the next synchronization interval.

 Limitations of backup copy jobs are described in Veeam Backup & Replication User Guide at <https://helpcenter.veeam.com/backup/vsphere/backup_copy_select_point.html>.